-- 3. Intangibles.
-Income from intangible personal property including annuities, dividends, interest and gains from the disposition of intangible personal property shall constitute income derived from sources within tribal lands only to the extent that such income is from property employed in a business, trade, profession, or occupation carried on within tribal lands. - 4.
-Gain or loss on sale of partnership interest.
-Notwithstanding subsection 3, the gain or loss on the sale of a partnership interest is sourced to tribal lands in an amount equal to the gain or loss multiplied by the ratio obtained by dividing the original cost of partnership tangible property located on tribal lands by the original cost of partnership tangible property everywhere, determined at the time of the sale.
+3. Intangibles.
+Income from intangible personal property including annuities, dividends, interest and gains from the disposition of intangible personal property shall constitute income derived from sources within tribal lands only to the extent that such income is from property employed in a business, trade, profession, or occupation carried on within tribal lands.

+4. Gain or loss on sale of partnership interest.
+Notwithstanding subsection 3, the gain or loss on the sale of a partnership interest is sourced to tribal lands in an amount equal to the gain or loss multiplied by the ratio obtained by dividing the original cost of partnership tangible property located on tribal lands by the original cost of partnership tangible property located on tribal lands by the original cost of partnership tangible property located on tribal lands by the original cost of partnership tangible property located on tribal lands by the original cost of partnership tangible property everywhere, determined at the time of the sale.
 Tangible property includes property owned or rented and is valued in accordance with section 5211, subsection 10.
-If more than 50% of the value of the partnership's assets consists of intangible property, gain or loss from the sale of the partnership interest is sourced to tribal lands in accordance with the property and payroll factors of the partnership for its first full tax period immediately preceding the tax period of the partnership during which the partnership interest was sold.
+If more than 50% of the value of the partnership's assets consists of intangible property and payroll factors of the partnership for its first full tax period immediately preceding the tax period of the partnership during which the partnership interest was sold.
 For purposes of this subsection, the property and payroll factors of a partnership are determined in accordance with chapter 821.
 This subsection does not apply to the sale of a limited partner's interest in an investment partnership where more than 80% of the value of the partnership's total assets consists of intangible personal property held for investment, except that such property cannot include an interest in a partnership unless that partnership is itself an investment partnership.